radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 When this maximum is reached and a new (D)TLS connection is needed, the server MUST either drop an old connection in order to open the new one or not create a new connection.

 The close notification of (D)TLS or underlying connections are not fully reliable, or connections might be unnecessarily kept alive by heartbeat or watchdog traffic, occupying resources.
-Therefore, both RADIUS/(D)TLS clients and servers MAY close connections after they have been idle for some time (no traffic except application layer watchdog).
+Therefore, both RadSec clients and servers MAY close connections after they have been idle for some time (no traffic except application layer watchdog).
 This idle timeout SHOULD be configurable within reasonable limits and it SHOULD be possible to disable idle timeouts completely.

 On the server side, this mostly helps avoid resource exhaustion.